josephryan/tmppolar/workshop2023.md

 ### Orthogroup Assignments

-<table border=1><tr><td bgcolor="gray">OrthoFinder
+<table bgcolor=grey border=1><tr><td>
+<b>OrthoFinder</b>
-OrthoFinder is a fast, accurate and comprehensive platform for comparative genomics.
+<br>OrthoFinder is a fast, accurate and comprehensive platform for comparative genomics.
 It finds orthogroups and orthologs, infers rooted gene trees for all orthogroups and identifies all of the gene duplication events in those gene trees.
 It also infers a rooted species tree for the species being analyzed and maps the gene duplication events from the gene trees to branches in the species tree.
 OrthoFinder also provides comprehensive statistics for comparative genomic analyses.
 OrthoFinder is simple to use and all you need to run it is a set of protein sequence files (one per species) in FASTA format.
+<br><br>
 For more details see the OrthoFinder papers below.
-Emms, D.M. and Kelly, S. (2019) OrthoFinder: phylogenetic orthology inference for comparative genomics.
-Genome Biology 20:238 Emms, D.M. and Kelly, S. (2015) OrthoFinder: solving fundamental biases in whole genome comparisons dramatically improves orthogroup inference accuracy.
-Genome Biology 16:157
+<br>Emms, D.M. and Kelly, S. (2019) OrthoFinder: phylogenetic orthology inference for comparative genomics. <i>Genome Biology</i> 20:238
+<br>Emms, D.M. and Kelly, S. (2015) OrthoFinder: solving fundamental biases in whole genome comparisons dramatically improves orthogroup inference accuracy. <i>Genome Biology</i> 16:157
 <br>
 HOMEPAGE: <a href="https://github.com/davidemms/OrthoFinder">https://github.com/davidemms/OrthoFinder</a>
 </td></tr></table>